 Mr. Irving is independent and has over 25 years of executive operational and strategic leadership experience in the technology industry.
-Mr. Irving's experience at GoDaddy, Yahoo! and Microsoft provides him with a strong understanding of Autodesk's industry, business and international operational challenges.
+Mr. Irving's experience at GoDaddy, Yahoo! and Microsoft provides him with a strong understanding of Autodesk's industry, business and international operational challenges and with the executive compensation knowledge necessary to serve on our Compensation and Human Resources Committee.